Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 4. When age or developmentally appropriate, advise the child or NMD of the hearing and court process prior to the hearing.

-Children/Youth Not Returned to Placement
+Children/Youth not Returned to Placement

 CSW Responsibilities

-2. If a new placement is not located, call the Court Transportation Unit to transport the child to the regional office until placement of the child can occur.
+2. If a new placement is not located, call the Court Transportation Unit to transport the child/youth

 CSW Responsibilities